christianspecht/blog/src/_posts/2014-11-23-using-jquery-to-integrate-simpleleague-tables-into-jekyll-sites.md

 	{% endraw %}

-... and set `simpleleague_frame` appropiately in the config file:
+... and set `simpleleague_frame` appropriately in the config file:

 #### `/_config.yml` :